 Something to prop up the dish above the water(like a metal steam rack or a clean metal can)

 For Steamer Set-up 1: A Pot or Wok with Rack & Heatproof Dish

 Find a pot with a lid that will accommodate the heatproof dish you plan to steam your food in (a wok with a lid is ideal).
-Place a metal steam rack in the bottom of the wok/pot so that it's at least 2 to 3 inches above the water (you'll want more water for longer steaming times).
+Place a metal steam rack in the bottom of the wok/pot so that it's at least 2 inches above the water (you'll want more water for longer steaming times).
 If you don't have a metal steam rack, you can use an empty can with both ends removed.
-When the water is simmering, place the dish on the rack, cover the wok or pot with the lid, and steam.
+When the water is simmering, place the heatproof dish of food on the rack, cover the wok or pot, and steam.